petender/azd-vmbackup/README.md

-# AZD Trainer-Demo-Deploy Starter template
+# AZD-based Azure VM Backup template

-This template could be used as a starting point for creating your own AZD-compatible templates, which you will contribute to [Trainer-Demo-Deploy](https://aka.ms/trainer-demo-deploy).
+This template can be used as a demo scenario for Azure Backup to showcase a Windows VM backup protection.
+It deploys all necessary resources such as Azure Recovery Services Vault, a Windows Server 2022 Virtual Machine and the necessary backup job.

+This scenario is part of the larger Azure Training Demo Scenario Catalog at [Trainer-Demo-Deploy](https://aka.ms/trainer-demo-deploy).

 ## ⬇️ Installation
 - [Azure Developer CLI - AZD](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd)